 He runs away to the city not wanting to share the same bed with Thoni.
 He believes Thoni had never loved him.
 He tells Omange, Thoni knew he loved her before she agreed to be married by his older brother.
 We find Remi’s hatred for Thoni is misplaced.
 Remi never told Thoni he loved her.
 Without having been told how would she know the feelings she had for Remi was reciprocated by him?

 3. Conflict between Religion and Politics

-When the elders met to discuss the difficulties their tribe is undergoing and which elders should go to the city to convince Remi to return to their homeland; the leader utters something profound before releasing the elders.
+When the elders meet to discuss the difficulties their tribe is undergoing and which elders should go to the city to convince Remi to return; the leader utters something profound before releasing the elders.
 He says, “…When Remi comes back, he must not fall under the influence of his mother, or the pastor..."